Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Introduction and historical reviews

-Over the years there have been a number of comprehensive reviews on this topic \citep[for a selected list see e.g.][and references therein]{Hillebrandt:1978,Cowan.Thielemann.Truran:1991,Qian.Wasserburg:2007,arnould07,sneden08,Thielemann.Arcones.ea:2011, thielemann17a,Thielemann.Eichler.ea:2017,Horowitz.ea:2018}.
-In order to get clues on the r~process origin, a wide range of subtopics need to be addressed: (1) nuclear input to understand the nucleosynthesis path far from stability, (2) nucleosynthesis modeling to find out conditions for neutron densities and temperatures which can reproduce the r-process abundances found in nature, (3) determining whether proposed astrophysical sites can match such conditions, (4) observations of stellar abundances throughout galactic history in order to find out which of these sites can contribute during which period of galactic evolution, (5) in order to do so with good precision a detailed study of the atomic physics is required for identifying the strengths of absorption lines needed to determine abundances, and (6) detections of long-lived radioactive species that can hint towards understanding the frequencies of r-process events in the Galaxy.
+Over the years there have been a number of comprehensive reviews on this topic \citep[for a selected list see e.g.][and references therein]{Hillebrandt:1978,Cowan.Thielemann.Truran:1991,Qian.Wasserburg:2007,arnould07,sneden08,Thielemann.Arcones.ea:2011, thielemann17a,Thielemann.Eichler.ea:2017}, as well as recent parallel efforts \citep{Horowitz.ea:2019,Kajino.Aoki.ea:2019}.
+In order to get clues on the r-process origin, a wide range of subtopics need to be addressed: (1) nuclear physics input to understand the nucleosynthesis path far from stability, (2) nucleosynthesis modeling to find out conditions for neutron densities and temperatures which can reproduce the r-process abundances found in nature, (3) determining whether proposed astrophysical sites can match such conditions, (4) observations of stellar abundances throughout galactic history in order to find out which of these sites can contribute during which period of galactic evolution, (5) in order to do so with good precision a detailed study of the atomic physics is required for identifying the strengths of absorption lines needed to determine abundances, and (6) detections of long-lived radioactive species that can hint towards understanding the frequencies of r-process events in the Galaxy.
 Thus, a number of connected fields, including atomic physics, nuclear physics, stellar spectroscopy, stellar (explosion) modeling, and galactic chemical evolution are involved in attempting to answer the long-standing problem of ``How Were the Elements from Iron to Uranium Made?'', one of the \textsl{Eleven Science Questions for the New Century} addressed by the National Academy of Sciences in 2003~\cite{NAP10079}.
-Detailed discussions will come in the appropriate sections, but we want to mention at this point already a number of suggested scenarios, in order to whet the appetite for these upcoming sections.
+Detailed discussions will follow in later sections, here we list a number of considered scenarios.